lab1092/blender-manual_ja/manual/3d_interaction/transform_control/reset_object_transformations.rst

    Apply (set) the location of the selection.
    This will make Blender consider the current location to be equivalent to 0 in each plane i.e. the selection will not move, the current location will be considered to be the "default location".
-   The Object Center will be set to actual 0,0,0 (where the coloured axis lines intersect in each view).
+   The Object Center will be set to actual 0,0,0 (where the colored axis lines intersect in each view).

 Apply Rotation :kbd:`Ctrl-A`
    Apply (set) the rotation of the selection.